Benefits of a healthy diet: new research

 A cup a day keeps heart disease away

-The study looked at whether people who regularly ate more nitrate-rich veg – leafy greens like kale and spinach and root vegies like radish and beetroot – had lower blood pressure, and whether they were less likely to be diagnosed with heart disease down the track.
+The study looked at whether people who regularly ate more nitrate-rich veg – leafy greens like kale and spinach and root vegies like radish and beetroot – had lower blood pressure.
+Also, whether they were less likely to be diagnosed with heart disease down the track.

-The researchers trawled through data from more than 50,000 people, and found that those who ate the most nitrate-rich vegies had lower systolic (the top number) blood pressure, and that their risk of heart disease was 12 to 26 percent lower.
+The researchers trawled through data from more than 50,000 people.
+They found that those who ate the most nitrate-rich vegies had lower systolic (the top number) blood pressure.
+Their risk of heart disease was also 12 to 26 percent lower.

 “Our results show that by simply eating one cup of raw or half a cup of cooked nitrate-rich vegetables each day, people may significantly reduce their risk of cardiovascular disease,” says lead researcher Dr Catherine Bondonno from ECU’s Institute for Nutrition Research.

-“The greatest reduction in risk was for peripheral artery disease, a type of heart disease characterised by the narrowing of blood vessels of the legs, however we also found people had a lower risk of heart attacks, strokes and heart failure.”
+“The greatest reduction in risk was for peripheral artery disease.
+This is a type of heart disease characterised by the narrowing of blood vessels of the legs.
+However, we also found people had a lower risk of heart attacks, stroke and heart failure.”

 Forget the supps, but smoothies are all good

-Eating one cup of nitrate-rich vegetables each day is all it takes – the study found that eating more didn’t appear to provide any extra protection.
-Since it’s easy to add one cup of veg to your day, there’s no need to fork out for costly nitrate supplements.
+Eating one cup of nitrate-rich vegetables each day is all it takes.
+The study found that eating more didn’t appear to provide any extra protection.
+Since it’s easy to add one cup of veg to your day, there’s no need to pay for costly supplements.